datafaker-net/datafaker/docs/documentation/usage.md

 ## Different locale

-To use Datafaker with a different locale, you can supply on in the constructor as such:
+To use Datafaker with a different locale, you can supply one in the constructor as such:

 === "Java"

-    ``` java
+    ```java
     Faker faker = new Faker(new Locale("nl"));

     String name = faker.name().fullName(); // Chelan Klijnsma